swfen/Temporal-BCGCN/README.md

 # Temporal_CONV and Catroy_Pool for GCN

 This project is based on one of our studies for medical image analysis.
+Specifically, this is a binary classification study of people with schizophrenia versus normal people

 We believe Temporal_CONV opens a new way for GNN to process time series information.
 And Catroy_Pool has a strong generalizability and can be transferred to other medical research fields.